sirjmann92/sonarr-tmm-custom-script/README.md

 1.  **Inefficiency**: It's not always necessary (or desired) to update all libraries, or even a library index, when it would suffice to update just the show in tMM.
 2.  **Queue Management**: tMM's queue system is a bit wonky; updates may execute while another action is being processed, causing things to get missed.
-3.  **Conditional Logic**: Reduce the need for multiple custom scripts in Sonarr for different events
+3.  **Conditional Logic**: Reduce the need for multiple custom scripts in Sonarr for different events.
+4.  **Sonarr Series Delete**: Sonarr struggles to delete entire series in a timely fashion (sometimes fails to delete the directory at all).

 Approach
 --------

-I started out thinking I could create a script to check if a show exists in tMM when sending commands from Sonarr, but tMM's HTTP API options are limited.
+I started out thinking I could create a script to check if a show exists in tMM when sending commands from Sonarr, which seems like it should be a simple thing but tMM's HTTP API options are limited.
+This was challenging as there is no straighforward way to request the needed information from tMM's API.
 Ultimately, I ended up checking for the existence of the `tvshow.nfo` file.
-If it doesn't exist, tMM hasn't scraped the show yet, so the script should update the library and scrape new items.
+If it doesn't exist, tMM hasn't scraped the show yet, so the script should update the library and scrape new items which picks up the show and scrapes the show level metadata.
 After the first episode, only the "show" needs to be updated in tMM, which is much more efficient.
+As I was working on the script, I discovered more and more scenarios that could be cared for, so it was adapted, and I also needed to log everything for debugging.
+The script ended up MUCH more complex than I set out to create, but I'm very happy with the result, even though some of the solutions involved less-than-ideal techniques.

 Summary
 -------